 In 1982 the Phillies hired Corrales to succeed Dallas Green as manager in Philadelphia.
 Just two years removed from the team’s first World Series title, and coming off a playoff appearance in 1981, Corrales headed a team led by future Hall of Famers Steve Carlton, Mike Schmidt, and, as most thought at the time, Pete Rose.
 The Phillies were in the race from after the All-Star Game until September 13, when they held a half-game lead over St. Louis.
 But they finished 9-10 down the stretch and the Cardinals won 13 of their last 20 to finish three games ahead of Philadelphia.
 The Cardinals went on to win the World Series over the Brewers in seven games.

 The year 1983 was a strange season indeed for Corrales.
+On a high note, Pat married Donna Ardene Myers on March 7, while in Clearwater, Florida for the Phillies' spring training.
 At the All-Star break the Phillies were in first place by .001 over the Cardinals, but were just 43-42.
 To most everyone’s surprise, the Phillies general manager, Paul “The Pope” Owens, fired Corrales and replaced Pat with himself.
-Corrales became the first (and as of 2012 was still the only) manager to be sacked when his team was in first place.
+Corrales became the first (and as of 2019 was still the only) manager to be sacked when his team was in first place.
 Owens led the Phillies to the division title and National League pennant before losing the World Series in five games to the Baltimore Orioles.

 Corrales wasn’t unemployed for long.
 Just two weeks after he was fired, the Cleveland Indians, who had struggled to a 40-60 record, fired manager Mike Ferraro and hired Corrales.
 Corrales led the Indians to a respectable 30-32 record in the second half of the season, good enough for the Tribe to bring him back in 1984.
 The team struggled to sub-.500 records in 1984 and ’85, but in 1986, they showed promise by finishing 84-78.